H O M E T h e p o e t r y p a g e o f p s w a l s h . c o m

 ZIPPO

-Even if I quit smoking I could never give up my Zippo.
+Even though I quit smoking I could never give up my Zippo.

 This battered old engine, reeking of Father's touch and fossil fuel,